Welcome to Historic Shepherdstown

 The Washington Heritage Trail meanders through the three counties of West Virginia's Eastern Panhandle offering a rich timeline of American history that includesa colonial spa town, early industrial sites, railroad landmarks and Civil War locations.
 The footsteps of America's first president are particularly prominent and inspired creation of the 136-mile National Scenic Byway.
 Much of the trail follows two historic east/west passageways into America's first frontier: the Potomac River and the historic Alexandria to Warm Springs Road which is today's WV9 crossing the Panhandle.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-George Washington Heritage Trail (here, next to this marker); Entler Hotel (a few steps from this marker); Mt.
-Nebo Lodge No. 91 (a few steps from this marker); Civil War Hospital Site (about 300 feet away, measured in a direct line); Shepherdstown (about 300 feet away); 1862 Antietam Campaign (about 300 feet away); War Memorial (about 300 feet away); Shepherd State Teachers College (about 300 feet away).
+Historic Shepherdstown (here, next to this marker); Entler Hotel (a few steps from this marker); Mt.
+Nebo Lodge No. 91 (a few steps from this marker); McMurran Hall (about 300 feet away, measured in a direct line); R.D.
+Shepherds Town Hall (about 300 feet away); Shepherdstown (about 300 feet away); 1862 Antietam Campaign (about 300 feet away); War Memorial (about 300 feet away).
 Touch for a list and map of all markers in Shepherdstown.

 More about this marker.
 This marker replaced the deteriorated George Washington Heritage Trail previously located in this vicinity.

 1. Historic Shepherdstown & Museum.
 (Submitted on May 26, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)